-For those children who are falling behind in their phonics teaching we use DFE approved 1:1 interventions for our lowest 20% of pupils.
+For those children who are falling behind in their phonics teaching we use Little Wandle approved 1:1 interventions.
 Other pupils who are falling behind take part in same day intervention as a group or as 1:1.

 For further information about our teaching of phonics please see our phonics handbook and our phonics presentation below.